 Q. How can I declare or change my major?

 A. If you are interested in changing your major, please contact Undergraduate Admissions prior to orientation by calling 617-573-8460 or emailing firstname.lastname@example.org.
 By changing your major before orientation, you will more easily be paired with an advisor who can cater to your specific interests and field of study.

 A. Yes!
 We will provide all meals during your stay, free of charge..

 Q. Why do I have to take a math placement exam?

-A. Our online placement exam will be emailed to you before Orientation and all students must take it for placement into the correct course.
+A. All students must take it for placement into the correct course.
 Math is a basic element of your college education.
 Placing you in the right course helps to ensure that you will have a positive experience instead of a frustrating struggle or a boring revisit of material you have already mastered.
 If, for some reason, you cannot take the exam prior to Orientation, you will have the opportunity to take it during Orientation.